EnjoinHQ/hopfield/docs/frameworks/next-13.md

 ::: info Backpressure

+See our [tests](https://github.com/propology/hopfield/blob/main/src/utils.test.ts) for how Hopfield handles backpressure correctly.

 For a detailed explanation on "backpressure" and how it factors into streaming LLM responses, please see the [`vercel/ai` docs](https://sdk.vercel.ai/docs/concepts/backpressure-and-cancellation).